 5.2.3 Sample Size

-A larger sample size provides more counts per minute above the background, improving sensitivity and precision at low radon concentrations.
-But the larger sample size also limits the method's range somewhat, and increases the effect of the water temperature on the result.
-For more information see Section 5.2.7, Temperature, and Section 7.6, Large Water Samples.
+A larger sample size gives a greater number of counts per minute above back- ground, so improves sensitivity and precision at low radon concentrations.
+But the larger sample size limits the method's range somewhat, and increases temperature effects.